Indiana Labor Laws Guide

 Furthermore, the employer may require that this leave be taken as a substitute for other paid leave, excluding medical or sick leave.

-Unless specifically stated in their mutual contract, Indiana employers do not need to provide bereavement leave.
+Bereavement leave — Unless specifically stated in their mutual contract, Indiana employers are not required to provide bereavement leave.

 There are specific laws concerning wages, hours, and other terms of employment for minors in Indiana.